markwbennett/chrome-westlaw-extension/INSTALL.md

 3. **Add the Extension**:
    - Click the "Load unpacked" button (appears after turning on Developer mode)
-   - Navigate to and select the `westlaw-extension-main` folder you extracted
+   - Navigate to and select the `chrome-westlaw-extension-main` folder you extracted
    - Click "Select Folder"

 4. **Pin the Extension**:
    - Click the puzzle piece icon in Chrome's toolbar
-   - Find "Westlaw Combined Enhancements" in the list
+   - Find "Chrome Westlaw Enhancements" in the list
    - Click the pin icon next to it

 ## You're Done!